 Crave attention and admiration

-Exaggerate his talents and achievements
+Exaggerate their talents and achievements

-Believe he’s special
+Believe they’re special

 Set unrealistic goals